Working at the interface of biochemistry and evolutionary biology

 an image alt text

-My current work, with Dr. Carrie Wessinger at the University of South Carolina, aims to characterize the history and adaptive impacts of hybridization and introgression in the Habroanthus section of the genus Penstemon.
-We are using field studies in natural hybrid zones, whole-genome re-sequencing, phylogenomics, transcriptomics, and phenotypic measurements to understand how introgression between species with different pollinators has influenced the evolution of plant phenotypes.
-We hope to determine whether adaptive introgression was involved in the repeated evolution of the hummingbird pollinated phenotype in Habroanthus and how different pollination systems have shaped the population-level dynamics and macroevolutionary history in the clade.
+My work with Dr. Carrie Wessinger at the University of South Carolina aimed to characterize the history and adaptive impacts of hybridization and introgression in the Habroanthus section of the genus Penstemon.
+We combined field studies in natural hybrid zones, whole-genome re-sequencing, phylogenomics, transcriptomics, and phenotypic measurements to understand how introgression between species with different pollinators has influenced the evolution of plant phenotypes.
+The goal was to determine whether adaptive introgression was involved in the repeated evolution of the hummingbird pollinated phenotype in Habroanthus and how different pollination systems have shaped the population-level dynamics and macroevolutionary history in the clade.

 The molecular mechanisms of flower color evolution